 Employers prefer apprentice applicants that have undertaken a pre-apprenticeship.

 Job titles include:

-Graduates can typically find employment across several industries including manufacturing, construction and mining.
+Graduates can typically find work across several industries, including manufacturing, construction and mining.

 As an apprentice, your education or training will influence how much you can earn.
-The following is the average earnings for qualified trades in:
+Check for the average earnings for qualified trades in:

-Our state-of-the-art technology allows students to participate in simulation learning in the classroom so they can practice their skills in a safe environment.
+Our state-of-the-art technology allows students to participate in simulation learning in the classroom so they can practise their skills in a safe environment.